tkow/ts-delegate/README.md

 console.log(new Parent().goodbye()); // 'Goodbye'
 ```

-The hello and goodbye methods types are inherited from Child class.
+The hello and goodbye methods' types are inherited from Child class.

 ![example](./images//examle.jpg "example")